Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 Highway widening doesn’t solve congestion — not here, not anywhere

 Decades of evidence from across the country show that adding lanes only brings short-term relief before congestion returns.
-This phenomenon, known as “induced demand,” is well-documented: widening highways simply makes more people drive more often.
+This phenomenon, known as “induced demand,” is well-documented: widening highways encourages more people to drive more frequently.

-Cities that have expanded highways repeatedly — Houston, Atlanta, Los Angeles — remain some of the most congestgested regions in the nation.
+Cities that have repeatedly expanded their highways — such as Houston, Atlanta, and Los Angeles — remain among the most congested regions in the nation.
 Charlotte doesn’t need to repeat their mistakes.

 If our goal is to reduce travel times, increase access to opportunity, and improve quality of life, doubling down on a 20th-century strategy won’t get us there.